plut/ConstructiveGeometry.jl/README.md

 Reaching feature-parity (at least for static designs) is one of the first goals of this package.
-The main missing parts for this is the primitive `text`.
+The main missing part for this is the primitive `text`.
 On the other hand, this package already provides a few constructions absent from (base) OpenSCAD, such as 3d offsetting or surface sweep.